14th Annual Conference: Character Caught, Taught, and Sought: Theories and Evidence

 Details of how to pay the registration fee will be provided in due course to those invited.

-If you were not invited and wish to be placed on the waiting list, please complete the waiting list form that will be available once registration begins.
+If you were not invited and wish to be placed on the waiting list, please complete the waiting list form (see waiting list option in FAQs).

 Oriel college only allocates single accommodation rooms for the conference.
 Each registration will only cover a single bedroom for that named guest.